“Parmesan” Chicken & Life’s Analogies

-- Heat frying oil in a large skillet over medium heat.
+- Heat frying oil in a large skillet over medium/high heat.
 Place several cutlets in the pan and fry on both sides until golden brown.

 - Spoon the sauce over the cutlets, then sprinkle the “cheese” over the top.

 - Bake for 15 minutes, then remove foil and bake for an additional 15-20 minutes until cheese has melted slightly.

 - While the chicken is baking, prepare fettuccine according to package directions.

-- You can find vegan “Parmesan” at Whole Foods or ask you local grocer.
+You can find vegan “Parmesan” at Whole Foods or ask you local grocer.
 If you can’t find “Parmesan” another shredded vegan “cheese” will also work.

 And Now For The Chicken!!!

 CHECK OUT THE KOSHER EVERYDAY AMAZON INFLUENCER STOREFRONT!

 I’m excited to announce the launch of my brand, spankin’ new, Amazon Influencer storefront.
 The purpose of this store is to share with you all of my favorite tools, ingredients and accessories that I use on Kosher Everyday.
 If there’s something you’d like to see please let me know and I’ll make sure to add it.
 I’m updating the storefront all the time.